-15 Years Later: Suffolk Dispatchers remember destructive tornado
+15 years later: Suffolk dispatchers remember destructive tornado

-“Chaos.”
-That’s the word Suffolk Emergency 911 Dispatcher Christina Gardner said immediately, when thinking of the afternoon an EF-3 tornado descended upon the city.
+That’s the word Suffolk Emergency 911 Dispatcher Christina Gardner said immediately when thinking of the April 28, 2003 afternoon that an EF-3 tornado descended upon the city.

 The safest place to be in a tornado is in a basement, but in our area, not many homes have basements.
 Therefore, we often recommend you get to the lowest floor interior room and put as many walls between you and the outside as possible.
 Cover your head with pillows, blankets, or wear a helmet if you have on.

-In dispatch, Christina and her collegues turned the TV on, looking for information.
+In dispatch, Gardner and her colleagues turned the TV on, looking for information.
 Confirmation of the tornado soon came over the radio.

-“One of our officers, he was in the Murphreys Mill area off main street -and he spotted the funnel cloud.
-Almost as soon as he said that – 911 light up”
+“One of our officers, he was in the Murphys Mill area off Main Street – and he spotted the funnel cloud.
+Almost as soon as he said that – 911 lit up”

 Rachel Gayle was off that day, but came into dispatch to help soon after the tornado touched down.

-“The phones did not stop ringing for hours – people trying to find their kids —– it was a very hectic time,” Gayle says
+“The phones did not stop ringing for hours – people trying to find their kids – it was a very hectic time,” Gayle said.

 At one time, so many calls were coming into Suffolk Dispatch that 911 calls were being forwarded to Chesapeake.